Quoi and I made it through Silver Pass today, the last of the major passes before Mammoth Lakes. The pass, however, demanded a blood sacrifice.

 Further uphill, the trail crossed in front of the Silver Pass Creek waterfall, which likewise, was cold, spewed mist into the air, and flooded the trail.
 The trail’s border provided some stepping stones, but the water flow covered them, and being that they were the edge of the next tier of the waterfall, I thought it a bit unsafe to walk across them.
 I trudged through the trail itself, re-soaking my shoes.

 As we climbed, we ran into patches of snow, and even before 6 am, we were occasionally postholing.
 It wasn’t as warm as it had been the last two mornings, though it wasn’t cold, either.
-We decided that the overnight temperature was such that all of the melting snow wasn’t able to completely refreeze overnight.
+We decided that the overnight temperature was warm enough that all of the melting snow wasn’t able to completely refreeze overnight.

 We continued uphill for a while until stopping for a short break, during which time I dried off my feet, and squeezed the water out my socks and shoes.
 They were still wet, of course, but being less waterlogged made them lighter and a tad warmer.